 Eligible researchers should:

-- have completed a PhD (or equivalent) thesis on a relevant topic in a European, Northern African or Middle Eastern institution within the calendar year specified by the call; and
+- have completed a PhD (or equivalent) thesis on a relevant topic in a European, Northern African or Middle Eastern institution within the calendar year specified by the call,

-- have not previously won another international award for that thesis.
+- have not previously won another international award for that thesis, and,

-The call for researchers that completed a PhD thesis in 2019 is not open yet.
+The call for researchers that completed a PhD thesis in 2022 is open.

 Previous EAMT Best Thesis awardees